 Size of Slow Cooker Needed

-While I love the 7-quart size, you might not need anything that large (it’s really not that large, though).
+While I love the 7-quart size, you might not need anything that large.
+(Though it’s really not that large.)

-- A 5-quart slow cooker is a good size for meals for three to four people.
+5-quart: Good size for meals serving three to four people.

 What is a Rice Cooker?

-I’m ridiculous and have all 3: slow cooker, Instant Pot, and rice cooker.
+I’m throwing the rice cooker in for consideration.
+I’m ridiculous and have all three: slow cooker, Instant Pot, and rice cooker.

-A rice cooker is a kitchen device used to cook several different rice and grains.
+A rice cooker is a kitchen device used to cook various types of rice and grains.
+It works by heating water and absorbing it into the rice until tender.

-Additionally, like the Instant Pot, the rice cooker is automated, so there is no need to worry about the rice cooker boiling over or catching fire.
+Like the Instant Pot, rice cookers are automated.
+No need to worry about boiling over or catching fire.

-Cooking a large quantity of rice in a rice cooker takes approximately 25 to 35 minutes.
+Cooking a large quantity of rice takes approximately 25 to 35 minutes.

-We make rice in our rice cooker an average of every other week.
+We make rice in our rice cooker about every other week.

 How to Use a Rice Cooker

-You’ll want to read the instructions for whatever rice cooker you have, but when I use ours here are the steps I follow.
+You’ll want to read instructions for your specific rice cooker.
+When I use ours, here are my steps.

-Remember, these steps are a little different than normal because I’m sharing them from an ‘optimal gut function’ standpoint.
+Remember, these steps are different than normal because I’m sharing them from an ‘optimal gut function’ standpoint.

-- Measure out the amount of rice you want to make and place it in a bowl, covering it with water.
-(For our family of 5, I tend to make 2 cups of rice.)
+- Measure out the rice you want and place in a bowl, covering with water.
+(For our family of 5, I make 2 cups of rice.)

-- Let it sit in the bowl for at least a few hours, preferably overnight.
+- Let it sit for at least a few hours, preferably overnight.
+[This soaking process reduces phytic acid, making the rice easier to digest and nutrients more bioavailable.]

-- Then, place the rice in a strainer and rinse until clear.
+- Place rice in a strainer and rinse until clear.

-- Place the rice in the rice cooker pot.
+- Put rice in the rice cooker pot.

-- Add water to equal a little more than double the amount of rice.
-(In my example of 2 cups of rice, I would then add about 4 1/4 cups water.)
+- Add water to equal a little more than double the rice amount.
+(For 2 cups rice, I add about 4 1/4 cups water.)

-- You can now add spices, oil, or butter.
-I often add spices, herbs, and some olive oil.
+- Add spices, oil, or butter if desired.
+I often add spices, herbs, and olive oil.

 - Turn on the rice cooker.
-Most rice cookers have a front-mounted light that indicates when the machine is on.
+Most have a front-mounted light indicating when the machine is on.

-- The rice cooker will alert you when it’s done by turning off the light, or making a sound.
+- The cooker alerts you when done by turning off the light or making a sound.
 After cooking, keep the rice warm for at least 15 minutes.
-This permits excess moisture to escape and rice to fully absorb water.
+This lets excess moisture escape and rice fully absorb water.

 That’s it.
 This method always makes my rice super fluffy.

-NOTE: I have only placed Jasmine and Basmati rice into our cooker.
+Note: I’ve only used Jasmine and Basmati rice in our cooker.
 Heartier rices like black and wild will be different.

 You can get your rice cooker on Amazon, just like I did.